Object

 Related concepts: ClassTypeValue

 Closest Wikipedia entry: Object-oriented programming — Object-oriented programming (OOP) is a programming paradigm based on the concept of objects, which can contain data and code: data in the form of fields (often known as attributes or properties), and code in the form of procedures (often known as methods).
-A common feature of objects is that methods are attached to them and can access and modify the object's data fields.
-In this brand of OOP, there is usually a special name such as this or self used to refer to the current object.
+In OOP, computer programs are designed by making them out of objects that interact with one another.
+Many of the most widely used programming languages (such as C++, Java, and Python) are multi-paradigm and support object-oriented programming to a greater or lesser degree, typically in combination with imperative programming, procedural programming and functional programming.

 Authoritative Definition